 - What challenges do you foresee while using integrated DRI tools, services and/or resources?

 - How to Bridge the Gap

 - What are the tools, services and/or resources NDRIO should leverage to achieve your desired future state?

 - How do you see NDRIO’s role in addressing current gaps in the national DRI ecosystem?

 - What other suggestions do you have?

 Each White Paper must have a designated contact person.
 Anonymous submissions will not be considered.
-White Papers will be made public on NDRIO’s website.
+Position Papers will be made public on NDRIO’s website.
 This call is targeted at the broader academic research community, including, but not limited to, individual researchers, research organizations, academic associations and societies.
 There are no restrictions on the affiliations of co-authors, and no limit on the number of co-authors.
 Please note that the number of co-authors will not necessarily be taken as an indication of the level of community interest.

 FORMAT AND LENGTH:

 Position Papers must be submitted as PDF files, with a minimum of 11-point font, and be a maximum of five pages long.
 Submissions may be made in English or in French.
 Position Papers are not required to contain a specific set of sections or headings.

 SUBMISSION AND DUE DATES: